-- As far as works continue to be provided, these are to be remunerated in accordance with the contractual provisions. - As far as works are not provided due to the Corona pandemic), the contractor cannot claim payment. - However, the Federal Ministry of the Interior, Building and Community (BMI) suggests that the parties should consider interest-free advance payments in exchange for a guarantee from the contractor in the event of non-performance (cf. Sec.
+PUBLIC CONSTRUCTION CONTRACTS As far as works continue to be provided, these are to be remunerated in accordance with the contractual provisions.
+Are contractors entitled to payments during the disruption of the construction process?
+As far as works are not provided due to the Corona pandemic), the contractor cannot claim payment.
+However, the Federal Ministry of the Interior, Building and Community (BMI) suggests that the parties should consider interest-free advance payments in exchange for a guarantee from the contractor in the event of non-performance (cf. Sec.
 16 (2) VOB/B (German Construction Contract Procedures)) in order to mitigate the financial consequences of the disruption to the construction process for the contractor.

-Are there facilitations at federal level for the award of contracts below the EU thresholds?
+[Update: 24 April 2020] Are there facilitations at federal level for the award of contracts below the EU thresholds?
 Yes, for supply and service contracts, the threshold applicable to the Federal Ministry of the Interior, Building and Community (BMI) and the business area for the execution of a negotiated procedure with or without a call for competition was increased to EUR 100,000 by 15 October 2020 (AZ DGI6-11033/94#3).
 Do other countries also apply specific procurement instruments to meet the needs created to contain the corona pandemic?

-- Yes, the application of public procurement law has been adapted in many jurisdictions around the world to meet the urgent needs created by the Corona pandemic.
+Yes, the application of public procurement law has been adapted in many jurisdictions around the world to meet the urgent needs created by the Corona pandemic.
 The most common instruments are - as in Germany - the acceleration of standard procedures and the use of direct awards.
-In some cases, however, contracting authorities have even been authorized to use more radical instruments such as the right to adjust prices unilaterally. - The "Global COVID-19 Guide on Public Contracting" provides a worldwide overview of procurement instruments available to contracting authorities in light of the Corona pandemic, which can be viewed here: https://publicprocurement.bakermckenzie.com/pages/covid19-guide
+In some cases, however, contracting authorities have even been authorized to use more radical instruments such as the right to adjust prices unilaterally.
+The "Global COVID-19 Guide on Public Contracting" provides a worldwide overview of procurement instruments available to contracting authorities in light of the Corona pandemic, which can be viewed here: https://publicprocurement.bakermckenzie.com/pages/covid19-guide